-When you have Time Machine enabled on your Mac and you use a network storage device (NAS, like Time Capsule or devices made by Synology, Western Digital, Buffalo, Netgear, …) to house the backup, the following may have happened to you:
+When you have Time Machine enabled on your Mac and you use a network attached storage device (=NAS, like Apple Time Capsule or devices made by Synology, Western Digital, Buffalo, Netgear, or others) to house the backup, the following may have happened to you:

-Out of the blue, when it's time for Time Machine to save the latest backup, it may happen that, instead of writing the actual backup, Time Machine will take a longer time as usual to prepare the backup.
-Then, you get a nice error message saying something along the lines of:
+Out of the blue, right about when it’s time for Time Machine to perform the latest backup, it may happen that, instead of creating the actual backup, Time Machine will take a longer time as usual to prepare the backup and presents you a nice error message saying something along the lines of:

 Time Machine completed a verification of your backups.
 To improve reliability, Time Machine must create a new backup for you.

-This is bad in two ways: 1) it will take forever and 2) you loose al your previous backups.
+This is bad in two ways: a) it will take forever and b) you loose al your previous backup history.

-Fortunately, there is a quite simple solution that let's you repair your current time machine backup and allows you to keep all your valuable saved data in most of the cases.
+Fortunately, there is a quite simple solution that let’s you repair your existing Time Machine backup and allows you to keep all your valuable backed up data.
+In most cases.

 Please note: You should do the following steps with your network device being attached over a wired gigabit network connection.
 Don’t try to use them on Wifi connected devices as it might literally take days to complete.